aws-samples/private-link-cross-account-access-for-msk/README.md

     mvn clean package

-2. Once the JAR has been packaged, you can move into the newly created /target/ directory to run it:
+2. Once the JAR has been packaged, you can move into the newly created /target/ directory to run it.

 Note: If you are following along with this tutorial, you will need to go to your Account B and create the 'allowedPrincipal' before running the following command.
 Example: For this walkthrough, we used an IAM User with account administrative access to run CLI commands from our IDE.
 You'll be able to use this User again in step 3.